VratsaSoftware/java18/README.md

 Channels:

 `#general` - This channel is for workspace-wide communication and announcements.
 All members are in this channel.

+`#java18` - This channel is for workspace-wide communication and announcements for java members in this course only.

 `#java-self-help` - Here we organize live mentoring and tutoring sessions.
 Watch this space for the next session!